 However, fraud methods and techniques evolve and this evolution requires the payments' industry and the legal framework to adapt.
-In particular, as you are all aware, new types of fraud, such as social engineering fraud, are on the rise.
+New types of fraud, such as social engineering fraud, covering also authorised push payment fraud, are on the rise.
 This type of fraud relates to cases where fraudsters manipulate payers into initiating a payment transaction to a fraudster.
-While SCA and the complementary security requirements in the EBA Regulatory technical standard on strong customer authentication and common and secure communication (RTS on SCA) mitigate to some extent this type of fraud, I think more needs to be done.
+While SCA and the complementary EBA Regulatory technical standard on strong customer authentication (RTS on SCA) mitigate to some extent this type of fraud, I think more needs to be done.

 This is why we propose a combination of additional measures, such as enhanced educational and awareness programs to payment service users, investing in more efficient transaction monitoring mechanisms and increasing cooperation between payment service providers (PSPs) in relation to known cases of fraud and specific fraudsters.

 Another area for improvement relates to the scope of transactions subject to the security requirements.
 We are aware that the industry struggled in the past few years with the interpretation of the requirements to some of the transactions falling outside the scope of SCA, such as merchant initiated transactions (MIT) and mail order and telephone order (MOTO) transactions, and that some actors used these transactions to circumvent the requirement to apply SCA.
-To avoid this scenario going forward, I think PSD3 will be a good opportunity to set clearly the regulatory approach and applicable requirements to the transactions not subject to SCA.
+I think PSD3 will be a good opportunity to set clearly the regulatory approach and applicable requirements to the transactions not subject to SCA.

 We have also observed that more and more payments leverage on new technologies and services provided by third parties, such as digital wallets or authentication solutions integrated in smartphones.
-Such innovations are welcomed and should be encouraged since they provide more payment options and greater choice for the payment service user.
+Such innovations are welcomed and should be encouraged since they provide more payment options and greater choice for the user.
 However, these innovations should not pose a risk to the security of the payment transactions.
 That is why it is imperative for PSPs to continue being responsible for the security of transactions and, subsequently, the authentication of their customers.
+This has also been highlighted in a recent press release we have published on the application of SCA to digital wallets.